withcopper/docs/OAuth-Integrators-Guide.md

 Every App has a `client_id` and `client_secret`.
 You will need these values soon.

-These are your Application's keys -- so **keep them confidential and secure**.
-We recommend you come back to the site when you need them rather than storing them separately, unless you have a secure way to store them otherwise.
+The `client_secret` is your Application's key -- so **keep it confidential and secure**.
+We recommend you come back to Copperworks when you need it rather than storing it separately, unless you have a secure way to store it otherwise.

 ## 2. Authenticate a User